CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/powershell/powershellwinrmsessiondetails.md

 ## Remarks

-### Most Common PowerShellWinRmSessionDetails Data Types

-Any of the following data types can be used where a `PowerShellWinRmSessionDetails` is required:

-* [PowerShellWinRmSessionDetails][]

-### Create a PowerShellWinRmSessionDetails

-For some of the ways that a `PowerShellWinRmSessionDetails` can be created, please see each of the `PowerShellWinRmSessionDetails` data types:

-* [PowerShellWinRmSessionDetails][]

-### Convert PowerShellWinRmSessionDetails to Text

-For some of the ways that a `PowerShellWinRmSessionDetails` can be converted to text, please see each of the `PowerShellWinRmSessionDetails` data types:

-* [PowerShellWinRmSessionDetails][]

 ### Property Editor Support

 * The Expression Editor is available for [Input][] properties where the data type is `PowerShellWinRmSessionDetails`.